laurent-martin/aspera-hsts-operations/README.md

 - A public IP address where this machine is reachable on a minimum of 2 TCP ports (for Node and SSH) and 1 UDP port
 - A DNS A record (FQDN) for that IP address (or use FreeDNS, see below)
 - A TLS certificate for that FQDN (or use `letsencypt` see below: requires port TCP/443 or TCP/80)
+- A license file provided by IBM.
+For example, an evaluation license file:

+  `87650-AsperaEnterprise-unlim.eval.aspera-license`

 - The installation package for HSTS: for example:

   `ibm-aspera-hsts-4.4.5.1646-linux-64-release.rpm`

-- A license file.
-For example, an evaluation license file:

-  `87650-AsperaEnterprise-unlim.eval.aspera-license`
+### Download the HSTS RPM

-To download the RPM, one can use the following technique:
+To download the RPM, one can use the following methods:

 - If you are an IBMer or have access to the Aspera downloads: